ScilifelabDataCentre/lunch-menu/README.md

 To add a new restaurant:
 1. Add the parser function to `parser.py`
 2. Add the relevant keyword and function name to `MAPPER` in `main.py`
-3. Add URLs etc to `restaurants.txt`
+3. Add URLs etc to `restaurants.json`

 ## Supported endpoints in the flask application: